 Reading the Bible together can not only be a sweet, memorable time for your family; it can also be an integral practice of discipleship for both your children and you as you discuss and memorize God’s word and promises.
-The following is a list of 30 verses that can be helpful as you begin memorizing scripture with your children.
+The following is a list of 30 Bible verses every kid should know as a guide that can be helpful as you begin memorizing scripture with your children.

 1. James 1:27 – “Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.”